Georges-Maurice Halpern, an American physician, researcher, educator and author, was initially trained as a cook, in Paris, France (1950-1953).

 He has also been, and remains very active as a consultant for governmental, national and international agencies, in public health issues, infectious diseases, asthma and allergic conditions.
 He also actively consults with pharmaceutical, diagnostic, nutraceutical companies, as well as for the food, wine, and water industries.
 He sits on the scientific advisory board of a number of successful companies.

 He has received awards from U.S.A., France, Czechoslovakia, Korea, Madagascar, the Philippines, Taiwan, Indonesia, Singapore and Venezuela.
 In 1985, he received the Medal of Vermeil from the City of Paris (France) for his outstanding contributions to medicine, dedication to patients, and personal achievements.

 He is a Fellow of many scientific societies, including the Royal Society of Medicine (London), and a corresponding member of the Colombian Academy of Medicine.

 He founded “Allergie & Immunologie” and is editor of 9 international journals.
-He has been a mentor, supervisor or jury member for >100 graduate students and MDs in France, the United States, Romania, Sri Lanka, Hong Kong and China.
+He has been a mentor, supervisor or jury member for over 100 graduate students and MDs in France, the United States, Romania, Sri Lanka, Hong Kong and China.

-He is also a Commander (the highest rank) in the French National Order of the Mérite Agricole, for his original contributions to enology and French cuisine.
+He is also a Commander (the highest rank) in the French National Order of the Mérite Agricole, for his original contributions to oenology and French cuisine.

 He has authored around 330 published papers, and has authored, co-authored or edited 24 books (see www.drgeorges.net for a selection).
-Since 2014, he devotes much of his time to writing Essays; these, assembled in 6 volumes, are regularly accessible online at www.drgeorges.net.
+Since 2014, he devotes much of his time to writing Essays; these, assembled in 7 volumes, are freely accessible online at www.drgeorges.net.